-In addition a complete configuration of windows - i.e. a complete layout can be selected using the Layout buttons - to select the Palettes layout (Groups, Positions, Colours and Beams) press the Layout 1 button.
+Layouts specify a complete configuration of windows across one or more monitors.

+Layout can be selected using the Layout buttons - to select the Palettes layout (Groups, Positions, Colours and Beams) press the Layout 1 button.

-On the MQ500 the layout buttons are on the left side of the main touch screen.
+On Stadium consoles the layout buttons are on the left side of the main touch screen.
+Use CTRL + the layout buttons to access more pages of Layouts.

 On Compact consoles there are physical Layout 1, Layout 2 and Layout 3 buttons by the keypad.
 On these consoles SHIFT + Layout 1 gets Layout 4, SHIFT + Layout 2 gets Layout 5 and SHIFT + Layout 3 gets Layout 6.
+Press CTRL to access more layout buttons on the top soft buttons.